Restore a Cluster from Cloud Storage with Hazelcast Platform Operator

 4. Get the Address of the Hazelcast Cluster

-After verifying that the cluster is Running and all the members are ready, run the following command to find the discovery service address.
+After verifying that the cluster is Running and all the members are ready, run the following command to find the discovery address.

-$ kubectl get service my-hazelcast
+$ kubectl get hazelcastendpoint my-hazelcast

 Step 2.
 Create Persistent Map and Put Data